 When it comes to the fight against rhino poaching, there are simply too many heroes to mention.
 They take the form of guides, researchers, vets, rangers and volunteers, and each Rhino Tears wine, I was lucky to brush shoulders with some of these eco-warriors while they gave us a glimpse behind the scenes.
-I was introduced to the park’s canine unit, learnt a bit more about the various teams Who’s protecting our rhino?
+I was introduced to the park’s canine unit and learned more about the various teams protecting our rhinos.

 As the newly-appointed head of ranger services, Xolani Nicholus Funda has brought some fresh blood and a renewed fire to this dedicated team of more than 700 individuals.
-He has a sense of community and the bigger picture that not only demonstrates his vast wisdom and know-how, but also his compassion for the real heart of this issue.
-After working as a ranger in his early years, Mr Funda went on to a become a lecturer at the University of Tshwane under the department of nature conservation where he worked for seven years.
+He has a sense of community and the bigger picture that not only demonstrates his vast wisdom and know-how but also his compassion for the real heart of this issue.
+After working as a ranger in his early years, Mr Funda went on to become a lecturer at the University of Tshwane under the Department of Nature Conservation, where he worked for seven years.
 Apart from his conservation experience, he holds a master’s degree in environmental management from the University of Free State.

 A quote from the man in charge: “Poverty is a serious threat to conservation and natural resources, and if we don’t deal with that, we cannot combat the poaching issue.”

-Brad Grafton is the new kid on the block when it comes to Kruger’s air services.
-Brad comes from a military background, and his skills bring an interesting perspective to the party – a clear indicator of what Kruger’s rangers are up against.
+Brad Grafton is the new kid on the block regarding Kruger’s air services.
+Brad comes from a military background, and his skills bring an interesting perspective to the party – clearly indicating what Kruger’s rangers are up against.
 Despite a demanding schedule that sometimes sees him running four or five aerial missions a day, Brad always seemed to have a smile on his face.
 His sheer enjoyment and fascination for his job were evident when he took us up in his helicopter for a quick spin.
-This helicopter pilot is loving life in the bush, and I can say that the views he gets to experience each day are worth fighting for.
+This helicopter pilot loves life in the bushveld, and I can say that the views he gets to experience each day are worth fighting for.

 For Craig, working in the Kruger with Badger at his side has always been a dream, and in his words, “It is a privilege and honour to do what we do.”